 Since the issuance of the Attorney General’s opinion, same-sex marriages have also been established under the current laws of Vermont, New Hampshire, Connecticut, Iowa, New York and the District of Columbia, as well as other countries in addition to those listed in the opinion.
 Since the issuance of the Attorney General’s opinion, civil unions have also been established under the current laws of Illinois, Rhode Island, Hawaii and Delaware.
 Some other states have laws recognizing same sex relationships which have rights similar to marriage.
 Any questions concerning recognition of out of state same sex relationships by New Jersey’s Civil Union Act may be referred to the Division for review.

 The New Jersey Department of Health and Senior Services' Office of Vital Statistics will administer the licensing of civil unions.
-For more information, that agency's website may be visited, or call (609) 292-4087.
+For more information, visit that agency's website or call (609) 292-4087.
 Also, the Office of the State Registrar can be contacted at (609) 984-3445.

 For Further Information on Civil Unions and New Jersey Taxes: